Learn how to play...by playing!

 |

 6x Crew dice, each with 6 faces representing departments of your crew (Camera, Light, Sound, Actors, VFX and Art Department).
-On your turn you will assign these dice to various actions, and to shoot Scenes.
+On your turn you will roll and assign these dice to various actions, and to shoot Scenes.

 |